kasslent/clc-digital-skills/_lessons/week6.2.md

 class: week6-2
 ---

-#More About WordPress!

 ##Theme Development options

+There are three options for adding themes to your WordPress site.

 ###Option 1: Free & Premium Themes

-* only pay for domain, hosting & cost of theme (from free to a few hundred)
+* only pay for domain, hosting & cost of theme (from free to ~ $300)
 * does not require any coding (though you still have access to the codebase)
 * includes some theme options that can be updated in the WordPress admin area